isFakeAccount/psnawp/README.md

 | 8 | 0 :zzz: | 0 :x: | 0 :fire: | 0.773s :stopwatch: |

 <!-- Pytest Coverage Comment:End -->

-Retrieve User Information, Trophies, Game and Store data from the PlayStation Network

 ## How to install